Samuel Judson

 sam@sjudson.com

-I work at Nexus on verifiable computation and its applications to transparent and accountable computing.
+I am Head of zkVM Engineering at Nexus, where I work on verifiable computation and its applications to transparent and accountable computing.
 I also occasionally write humor.

 I recevied a doctorate from the Department of Computer Science at Yale University, where I was advised by Ruzica Piskac.
-I worked on finding new ways to use formal methods and applied cryptography to further principled governance of technology.
-My technical research focused on accountability for algorithmic decision making through the descriptive application of rigorous program analysis, as well as on privacy preserving formal methods.
-I also studied — and continue to work on — questions at the intersection of computer science with law and policy, especially those pertaining to accountability.
+My work in both research and industry has focused on the intersection of computer science with law and policy, with a common thread of finding new ways to use formal methods and applied cryptography in furtherance of the principled governance of technology.
+Concretely, I have worked on accountability for algorithmic decision making through descriptive program analysis, as well as on privacy-preserving formal methods and verifiable computation.

 For my graduate research I received a National Defense Science and Engineering Graduate (NDSEG) Fellowship from the Office of Naval Research (ONR).
 Before that I received my undergraduate degree from Marlboro College, advised by Jim Mahoney and Matt Ollis, where my Plan of Concentration focused on cryptographic authentication.